uoy-research/srsRAN-USRPs-OTA/README.md

 ## Network Configuration 1: Two Separate Machines

+**Detailed steps will be added soon, the general gist is given below**

 1. **USRP 1:**
    - Connect to the host machine running srsUE.
 2. **USRP 2:**